Associate Director, Institutional Partnerships

 • Establish expectations for customer service, B2B marketing outcomes, relationship management, database integrity, and monitor team performance.

-• Maintain departmental systems, particularly team-wide projects in Asana, Slack channels and SharePoint file system.
+• Establish expectations for maintenance of departmental systems, particularly account-level data in CRM, team-wide projects in Asana, Slack channels and SharePoint file system.

 Required Education and Experience